ideaflare/ideaflare.github.io/_posts/2016-07-07-practical-refactoring.markdown

 But how do you know which parts of code to clean?
 How can you predict where to change next?
 Wouldn't it be great if there was an *objective* way that provides feedback and takes out the guesswork of where refactoring will help the most?

-# Where to refactor
+## Where to refactor

 You have the most information about *where* to streamline components the moment you interact with them.
 This applies to the code you just wrote, but equally so to nearby existing code.
-Follow the principle "If you touch it, clean it."
-In this way the same code that gets worked on many times won't be a hindrance.
-Conversely, code that doesn't get worked on frequently won't be refactored more than what is practically meaningful.
+Follow the principle **"If you touch it, clean it."** In this way the same code that gets worked on/with many times won't be a hindrance.
+Conversely, code that doesn't get worked on/with frequently won't be refactored more than what is practically meaningful.

 When touching the same code many times, think about how you can [separate the parts that change from the parts that stay the same](https://en.wikipedia.org/wiki/Open/closed_principle).
 If you refactor while you code, you also have a much better idea of **how** to improve the code while you still have all the context fresh in your mind.

-# In conclusion
+## In conclusion

 > Prefer floss refactoring over root canal refactoring.

-To keep things simple - clean as you go, even if it's just renaming a variable or deleting unused code :)
+To keep things simple - cultivate the habit to clean as you go, even if it's just renaming a variable or deleting unused code :)

 ##### - Christoph Alrich [@ideaflare](https://twitter.com/ideaflare)